Fenris42/Fenris42.github.io/Unity_Projects.md

 # Unity Projects

 <div class="callout">
-  <strong>Disclaimer:</strong> Games are not for selling or distribution.
-All artwork are placeholders as I am not an artist and just experimenting with game development
+  <strong>Disclaimer:</strong> Games are not for sale or distribution.
+All artwork depicted are placeholders as I am not an artist and just experimenting with game development
 </div>

 ---